-- (a) Definition Nondispositive motions are all motions not specifically listed in LCivR 7.2(a). - (b) Length of bBriefs - table of contents, any table of authorities, the signature block, attachments, exhibits, affidavits and other addenda.
+- (a) Definition Nondispositive motions are all motions not specifically listed in LCivR 7.2(a). - (b) Length of bBriefs - - (i) Length Any bBriefs filed in support of or in opposition to a nondispositive motion that are produced on a computer shall not exceed four thousand three hundred (4,300) words, to include any headings, footnotes, citations and quotations.
+Not to be included in the word count limit are the case caption, cover sheets, any table of contents, any table of authorities, the signature block, attachments, exhibits, affidavits and other addenda.
 Any such brief that is hand-written or produced on a typewriter shall not exceed ten (10) pages in length, similarly including and excluding items previously identified exclusive of cover sheet, tables, and indices.